Johnsonburg Commercial Historic District

 The Johnsonburg Commercial Historic District is a national historic district that is located in Johnsonburg in Elk County, Pennsylvania.

 It was added to the National Register of Historic Places in 1999.

 History and architectural features

 This historic district includes thirty-two contributing buildings and one contributing object, and encompasses the historic central business district and includes a majority of brick structures most of which were built between the 1890s and 1930s.
 The most notable structure is the Anderson Brick Block, known locally as "the Brick Block" or "the Block."
 It was built during the 1890s and is a twelve-storefront brick structure behind a cantilevered sandstone arcade on the first story and a series of apartments above.

-It was added to the National Register of Historic Places in 1999.